keswel/firefox-themes/README.md

 ### ⚠️ Required: Enable `userChrome.css` Support in Firefox

-Before custom themes can work, Firefox needs to allow UI customization:
+Before custom themes can take effect, you must allow Firefox to load user styles.

 1. Open Firefox and go to:
    ```
    about:config
    ```
-2. Accept the warning if prompted.
+2. Accept the warning if it appears
 3. Search for:
    ```
    toolkit.legacyUserProfileCustomizations.stylesheets
    ```
-4. Set it to `true` (double-click it to toggle).
+4. Set it to `true` (double-click to toggle)

-5. Restart Firefox to apply the changes.
+5. Restart Firefox

 This tells Firefox to load your `userChrome.css` file at startup.

 ---

-✅ That’s it — your config file will be created and you're ready to switch themes!
+✅ That’s it — your config will be saved and you’re ready to switch themes!